paulrobertlloyd/paulrobertlloyd-v3/source/_posts/links/2015-08-25-the_slow_web.markdown

 > ...let us write more enduring things.
 Let us appreciate the history of our situation; and rather than dismissing fading technologies seeing these in terms of how they have contributed to our present.

-I'm certainly trying to achieve this in my own writing, and I'm very glad Cole appears to be doing the same, too.
+I'm certainly trying to achieve this in my own writing, and I'm very glad Cole appears to be doing the same.

 [1]: https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426
 [2]: https://en.wikipedia.org/wiki/Fernand_Braudel